ScratchAddons/website-v2/content/docs/faq.md

 ### Can I use Scratch Addons on the offline editor?

+Scratch Addons cannot be used on the official Scratch application, including the offline editor.

-Most of the project editor addons are also available on [TurboWarp](https://turbowarp.org/) which has a [downloadable app](https://desktop.turbowarp.org/) for Windows, macOS, and Linux.
+As an alternative, most of the project editor addons are available on [TurboWarp](https://turbowarp.org/) which has a [downloadable app](https://desktop.turbowarp.org/) for Windows, macOS, and Linux.
 Additionally, on browsers that support Progressive Web Applications (PWA) such as Google Chrome, you can also install the TurboWarp editor as a PWA and use it without an Internet connection.

-Scratch Addons cannot be used on the official Scratch app.

 ### Are there any incompatible programs?